alishalawani/comic-geek/README.md

 ### How to Install Comic Geek

 - Fork and Clone this repository
-- In the repository, run npm install
+- In the directory, run npm install

 ### Contributions